Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "end": the last column/row that the aggregate column/row should use.\n
        This property is optional, and if not included the last numeric column/row encountered will be used.
        Like @c "start", this is optional and has the same properties.
+  - @c "borders": an array of boolean values, representing whether the borders of the cell should be drawn.
+These values go clockwise, starting at 12 o'clock.\n This is optional and overrides the default cell borders.
 - @c "row-totals": adds a grand total row to the bottom of the table.\n If the first column is grouped and the second colum is text, then this will also insert subtotal rows.\n Available options are: